ABCD-Community/abcd-community.github.io/en/abcd-oai/index.md

 MAX_ITEMS_PER_PASS=20
 ```

-In the [ENVIRONMENT[ section the following variables need to be defined :
+In the [ENVIRONMENT] section the following variables need to be defined :

--   DIRECTORY : the folder of the module, starting from the 'ABCD DocumentRoot' (as defined in the webserver,

-e.g. Apache), so in the default case of ABCD in Linux where the document-root is defined as '/opt/ABCD/www/ htdocs', defineing the DIRECTOY as 'isis-oai-provider' means that the OAI-module is located in /opt/ABCD/ www/htdocs/isis-oai-provider.
+- DIRECTORY : the folder of the module, starting from the 'ABCD DocumentRoot' (as defined in the webserver, e.g. Apache), so in the default case of ABCD in Linux where the document-root is defined as '/opt/ABCD/www/ htdocs', defineing the DIRECTOY as 'isis-oai-provider' means that the OAI-module is located in /opt/ABCD/ www/htdocs/isis-oai-provider.
 - DATABASE_PATH : the directory where the databases are to be found
 - EXE_EXTENSION : the extension to be added to the 'wxis' executable name, in Windows : '.exe', in Linux no extension is used.
 - CGI-BIN_DIRECTORY : the directory as it should be recognized in the URL In the case of Apache the Apache- configuration explains which real directory corresponds with the URL-string '/cgi-bin/'.

-In the [INFORMATION] section we deinfe :
+In the [INFORMATION] section we define:

 - NAME : the name of your repository as you want it to be seen by the user
 - EMAIL : the e-mail address of the administrator who can be contacted about the repository
 - IDPREFIX and IDDOMAIN : together they identify the 'domain' of the server
 - EARLIESTDATESTAMP : the starting data of the repository, i.e. the date of the oldest documents, in the format YYYY-MM-DD.
 - MAX_ITEMS_PER_PASS : the number of records to be listed in the ListIdentifers or ListRecords verbs.
 At the end of the list a 'resumption'-code will be given which can be used to define the start of the next batch.
 Default here is 20 items.

 ### The databases configuration